Meldig23/GC_25_ARDUGEM_81/README.md

   - **P2 Color** – Player 2 chooses their rocket color.

 - **Returning to Main Menu:**
-  - Any player can press any button from the help section.
+  - Any player can press any button from the help section to reach back to Main Menu.

 ---